How to Get To Frankfurt Hahn Airport

 If you will be living in Germany, or just visiting the Frankfurt area, you need to know that Frankfurt has two airports.
 One is the Frankfurt Main Airport, and the other is the Frankfurt Hahn Airport.
 Frankfurt Hahn is approximately 112 km/70 miles from the Frankfurt city center.

 The Frankfurt Hahn Airport is not accessible by train, so you need to make arrangements to get to and from the airport.
+Here is our guide on how to get to Frankfurt Hahn Airport, and has been updated as of 4/2017.

 Why fly to Frankfurt Hahn?